-Building aphasia friendly communities and reconnecting with others is a key part of what we do.
-Here are other local activities or services or people who have had a stroke and may experience aphasia too.
+Building aphasia friendly communities and reconnecting with others are a key part of what we do.
+Our activities have all moved to zoom online as will many of the following other local activities or services who support aphasia too.

 At St Sidwells Community Centre, Sidwell St, Exeter, EX4 6NN:

 The Stroke Association, Peer Support Group: 1st Wednesday of the month: 11am-1pm.
 Under £5.
 Contact 01392 447361

 The Stroke Association, Singing Group: 3rd Wednesday of the month: 11am-12pm.
 Under £5.
 Contact 01392 447361

 The Stroke Association, Young Stroke Survivors: 1st Thursday of the month: 11am-12pm.
 Under £5.
 Contact 01392 44736 email@example.com

 At St Luke’s Campus, Exeter University, St Luke’s Campus, EX1 2LU, 01392 724940 :

 Action After Stroke: Mondays during term time: 10am-11am. £1.
 No doctors referral, word of mouth.
 Waiting list in operation.
 Medical Students involved to help stroke survivors.
 Contact Lucy Porter firstname.lastname@example.org

 At Clifton Hill Sports Centre, Belmont Rd, Exeter EX1 2DJ.
 Tel: 01392 253353

 ISCA Active: Mondays and Wednesdays: 2pm-3pm or 3pm-4pm.
 Approx £12 joining fee for year & small use fee each time.
 Doctors referral required.